Skip to Main Content

 Bushwick Origins, East Village Address

 Ops opened as a Bushwick pizzeria at a moment when that Brooklyn neighbourhood was consolidating a reputation for serious, ingredient-led cooking without fine-dining price tags.
 The name references the Roman goddess of the harvest, a signal of the kitchen's orientation toward seasonal produce and fermentation before either was fashionable on a pizza menu.
 Chef Mike Fadem built the original following on a sourdough crust that ferments long enough to develop the kind of irregular bubble and char New York pizza obsessives track across boroughs.
-The venue has since moved to 176 2nd Ave in the East Village, which repositions it inside a Manhattan neighbourhood that already carries decades of dining history — and places it alongside a different peer set than the one it grew up in.
+The venue is at 176 2nd Ave in the East Village, which places it inside a Manhattan neighbourhood that already carries decades of dining history.

 The East Village still functions as a pressure valve between the high-ticket ambition of downtown Manhattan and the more experimental energy pushing up from the outer boroughs.
-It is the part of the city where a natural wine list and a wood-fired crust can coexist with a $15 cover charge without anyone finding the combination surprising.
+It is the part of the city where a natural wine list and a wood-fired crust can coexist without anyone finding the combination surprising.
 For Ops, the address is not incidental.
-It roots the restaurant in a neighbourhood where regulars eat several times a week, where word-of-mouth travels fast, and where a Google rating of 4.8 across reviews carries real weight precisely because the audience is demanding rather than tourist-heavy.
+It roots the restaurant in a neighbourhood where regulars eat several times a week, where word-of-mouth travels fast, and where a Google rating of 4.6 across reviews carries real weight.

 How Sourdough Crust Defines a Competitive Position